Frequently Asked Questions (FAQs)

 Can I design a custom program?

-Yes, our programs are ecology/safari based, but can also include components of: culture (historical and current); primitive skills; political science; photography and art; animal behavior and tracking; game capture and rehabilitation; ornithology herpetology; dendrology, botany and Ethnobotany; entomology; mammalogy, astronomy, spatial thinking and Geographic Information Systems, tourism, hospitality, leadership, and much more.
+Yes, our programs are ecology/safari based, but can also include components of: culture (historical and current); bushcraft; political science; photography and art; animal behavior and tracking; game capture and rehabilitation; ornithology herpetology; dendrology, botany and Ethnobotany; entomology; mammalogy, astronomy, spatial thinking and Geographic Information Systems, tourism, hospitality, leadership, and much more.
+And, of course, Tracking.
 Ask us!

 What’s the big deal about tracking; why should I include it in my program?